gardener/gardener/docs/development/autoscaling-specifics-for-components.md

 The Gardener API server's autoscaling is the same as the Shoot Kubernetes API server's with the following differences:
 - The initial API server resource requests are `600m` and `512Mi` in all autoscaling modes.
-- The min replicas count is 2.
-The max replicas count is 4.
+- The min replicas count is 2 for a non-HA virtual cluster and 3 for an HA virtual cluster.
+The max replicas count is 6.
 - In `HVPA` mode, HVPA's HPA is scaling on both CPU and memory (average utilization 80% for both).
 - In `HVPA` mode, HVPA's VPA max allowed values are `4` CPU and `25G`.